oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Introduction

-Currently oVirt engine supports configuring the VM network interface either on creation or updating it when the vnic is not in active state (or the VM is not running).
+Currently oVirt engine supports configuring the VM network interface either on creation or updating it when the Vnic is not in active state (or the VM is not running).
-    * ovirt-engine already supports hot-plug and hot-unplug of vnics, however it lacks the capability of performing changes of the vnic once the vnic is plugged and to preserve the vnic PCI address.
+    * oVirt-engine already supports hot-plug and hot-unplug of vnics, however it lacks the capability of performing changes of the Vnic once the Vnic is plugged and to preserve the Vnic PCI address.

 #### High Level Feature Description

-A vnic on a running VM can have 4 states (If the VM is down, its state represents how it should behave once started)
+A Vnic on a running VM can have 4 states (If the VM is down, its state represents how it should behave once started)

 *   **Plugged**